Apex Fostering at the CYP Now Awards 2025

 Thank you.
 We see you, and we value you, always.

-Celebrating change-makers across the UK
+Celebrating Change-Makers Across the UK

 It reminded us that we’re not alone.
 We’re part of a national community working to improve life for children in and outside of care.

 “Seeing so many impactful projects across the UK being represented in one room boosted our motivation significantly.
-The last 18 months, we have been working hard to deepen and strengthen our work as a child-centred agency, and seeing so many people committed to doing work for UK youth inspired us further.
-We hope to work with some of these projects more in the future as well.”
-Ezra Fyrand, Creative & Marketing Manager, Apex Fostering
+Over the last 18 months, we have worked hard to deepen and strengthen our work as a child-centred agency.
+Seeing so many people committed to improving UK youth inspired us further.
+We hope to collaborate with some of these projects in the future.”

-Being a finalist is a reminder: we’re on the right path.
-But there’s still more to do.
-We talk more about what we continue to do to build Apex as a child-led agency in our recent episode of 'On The Sofa With Sal."
-In the interview, we discuss our recently conducted internal report on young people's participation in the agency.
+We discuss our ongoing efforts to build Apex as a child-led agency in our recent episode of 'On The Sofa With Sal.'
+In the interview, we cover our recently conducted internal report on young people's participation in the agency.

-Join us in creating the future of fostering
+Join Us in Creating the Future of Fostering

 To every supporter, carer, child, and team member: thank you.
 You’ve helped build something truly special.

-And to those who are thinking about fostering: we’d love to hear from you.
+And to those who are considering fostering: we’d love to hear from you.
 Whether you’re exploring the idea or are ready to take the first step, we’re here to walk with you.
 If you know someone who’d be a great foster carer, you can refer them to us and receive a £2000 thank you gift when the carers are approved.

 When you foster with Apex, you’re not just joining a fostering agency.
 You’re becoming part of a community where young people’s voices are heard, empowered, and wanted.